 Meet the Marketplace

-We just saw what Own makes - synthetic tokens that track real assets.
+We just saw what Own makes - tokens that track real assets, backed by a two-layer portfolio.
 Now let's meet who makes it work, because a token that tracks Tesla doesn't appear out of thin air.
 Behind every eToken there's a small cast of people and helpers, each playing a different role and each connected to the others by money.

 | | |